RDB serves both patients and hospitals to protect the patient through the entire operative experience, before, during, and after surgery.

 A Unique, Comprehensive Decolonization Program

 RDB offers a unique, comprehensive decolonization program that can reduce the risk of infection by approximately 50%.
-RDB identifies and reports patient Enterococcus, S. aureus, Klebsiella, Acinetobacter, Pseudomonas, and Enterobacter (ESKAPE) colonization status directly to the patient for the purpose of guiding evidence-based decolonization strategies prior to surgery.
+RDB identifies and reports patient Enterococcus and S. aureus with optional Klebsiella, Acinetobacter, Pseudomonas, and Enterobacter (ESKAPE) colonization status directly to the patient for the purpose of guiding evidence-based decolonization strategies prior to surgery.
 RDB’s HIPAA and CLIA compliant medical laboratory utilizes OR PathTrac technology to efficiently process and catalogue bacterial samples that you provide through use of simple RDB collection kits.
 Unique bug identification numbers generated by OR PathTrac will serve to identify organisms that through consultation with Dr. Randy Loftus at RDB and with your local physician, you can eradicate infection-causing bacteria with simple, effective steps prior to surgery and use to better understand your surgical risk.
 Our program can compare later samples following your healthcare exposure to assess for transmission of new pathogens during your hospital stay.
 Work with RDB to decolonize today to cut your infection risk by more than half.

 Limiting The Spread Of Bacterial Pathogens Acquired During Care